Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 CRL/CRH Registers: Low-Level Configuration

-The HAL library encapsulates low-level register operations into HAL_GPIO_Init(), so you don't need to manipulate registers directly.
-However, understanding the low level helps with debugging—when pin behavior doesn't match expectations, checking the register configuration often quickly pinpoints the issue.
+The HAL library encapsulates low-level register operations into HAL_GPIO_Init, so you don't need to manipulate registers directly.
+However, understanding the low level helps with debugging—when pin behavior doesn't meet expectations, checking the register configuration often quickly locates the problem.

 Each GPIO port on the STM32F103 has two configuration registers: CRL controls Pin 0-7, and CRH controls Pin 8-15.
 Each pin occupies 4 bits: MODE[1:0] (2 bits) + CNF[1:0] (2 bits).